threefoldfoundation/info_threefold_pub/wiki/tokens/wallets/albedo.md

 ## Liquidity Pools

 Albedo allows to join [Stellar Dex Liquidity Pools](https://developers.stellar.org/docs/glossary/liquidity-pool/).

 By joining Liqudity pool, you engage your funds in helping community with liqudity and earn transaction fees whenever exchange is happening for the specific pair.

-To participate in the liquidity pool, you have to provide in equal proportions two assets from both side of the pair.
+To participate in the liquidity pool, you have to provide in equal proportions two assets from both sides of the pair.

 Click a button "Deposit liquidity to the pool" and then select amount of first or second asset you want to provide and click "Deposit".

 ![albedo-liquidity-pool](img/albedo-liquidity-pool.png)